Umar-sfdc/Trailblazer-Toolkit/Admin/Notes/Day_13_User_Permission_&_Permission_Managment.md

-# Understanding Permission Sets and User Permissions in Salesforce
+# Day 13: Understanding Permission Sets and User Permissions in Salesforce

 In Salesforce, managing user access to data and functionalities is crucial for ensuring security and maintaining operational efficiency.
 Permission Sets and User Permissions play a significant role in achieving this.
 Here’s an in-depth explanation of how they work and their interactions: